Dealing With Bed Bugs In Your Home

 Bed bug bites can cause excessive scratching which can result in skin infection and allergic reactions.
 Bed bug bites are small red bumps surrounded by blisters or hives.
 These are arranged in lines or clusters so it’s easy to distinguish if it’s a bed bug bite or something else.

-Mental health such as anxiety and insomnia
+Mental health issues such as anxiety and insomnia

 Some bed bug victims experience post-traumatic stress like nightmares, anxiety, and paranoia.